yguitton/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 # Let's do it: From reads to variants

 In primary analysis we start with raw sequencing data (e.g., fastq reads) and convert them into a dataset for secondary analysis.
-Such secomdary analysis dataset can be a list of sequence variants, a collection of ChIP-seq peaks, a list of differentially expressed genes and so on.
+Such secondary analysis dataset can be a list of sequence variants, a collection of ChIP-seq peaks, a list of deferentially expressed genes and so on.

 In this tutorial we will use data from four infected indifiduals: